 The Hall sensor I am telling all of you about is shown on this photo.It will be remove for the modification to work later on because an external circuit will replace that hall sensor as an additional pulse shaping adapter for the Variable reluctance sensor.
 Both sensor differs in many ways, so by just replacing the latter to the hall sensor will definitely not going to work properly.

-HALL SENSOR--Hall effect sensor is a transducer that varies its output voltage in response to a magnetic field.
+HALL SENSOR--A Hall effect sensor is a transducer that varies its output voltage in response to a magnetic field.
 Hall effect sensors are used for proximity switching, positioning, speed detection, and current sensing applications.

 VARIABLE RELUCTANCE SENSOR use variations in magnetic-field densities created by changes in reluctance within a magnetic circuit.
 It has its own magnet, and changes on that magnetic field produces pulse.